-(B) Defined benefits plan
+(b) Defined benefits plan

-The Company adopts a defined benefit plan in accordance with the Labor Standards Act of the R.O.C.
+The Company and its domestic subsidiaries adopt a defined benefit plan in accordance with the Labor Standards Act of the R.O.C.
 The pension benefits are disbursed based on the units of service years and the average salaries in the last month of the service year.
 Two units per year are awarded for the first 15 years of services while one unit per year is awarded after the completion of the 15th year.
 The total units shall not exceed 45 units.
-Under the Labor Standards Act, the Company contributes an amount equivalent to 2% of the employees' total salaries and wages on a monthly basis to the pension fund deposited at the Bank of Taiwan in the name of the administered pension fund committee.
-Before the end of each year, the Company assesses the balance in the designated labor pension fund.
-If the amount is inadequate to pay pensions calculated for workers retiring in the same year, the Company will make up the difference in one appropriation before the end of March the following year.
+Under the Labor Standards Act, the Company and its domestic subsidiaries contribute an amount equivalent to 2% of the employees' total salaries and wages on a monthly basis to the pension fund deposited at the Bank of Taiwan in the name of the administered pension fund committee.
+Before the end of each year, the Company and its domestic subsidiaries assess the balance in the designated labor pension fund.
+If the amount is inadequate to pay pensions calculated for workers retiring in the same year, the Company and its domestic subsidiaries will make up the difference in one appropriation before the end of March the following year.

-Costs under the defined contribution plan for the years ended December 31, 2020 and 2019 are \$57,487 thousand and \$59,735 thousand, respectively.
+Expenses under the defined benefit obligation for the years ended December 31, 2020 and 2019 are \$57,487 thousand and \$59,735 thousand, respectively.

 The Ministry of Labor is in charge of establishing and implementing the fund utilization plan in accordance with the Regulations for Revenues, Expenditures, Safeguard and Utilization of the Labor Retirement Fund.
-The pension fund is invested in-house or under mandate, based on a passive-aggressive investment strategy for long-term profitability.
+The pension fund is invested in-house or under mandation, based on a passive-aggressive investment strategy for long-term profitability.
 The Ministry of Labor establishes checks and risk management mechanism based on the assessment of risk factors including market risk, credit risk and liquidity risk, in order to maintain adequate manager flexibility to achieve targeted return without over-exposure of risk.
 With regard to utilization of the pension fund, the minimum earnings in the annual distributions on the final financial statement shall not be less than the earnings attainable from the amounts accrued from two-year time deposits with the interest rates offered by local banks.
 Treasury Funds can be used to cover the deficits after the approval of the competent authority.
 As the Company does not participate in the operation and management of the pension fund, no disclosure on the fair value of the plan assets categorized in different classes could be made in accordance with paragraph 142 of IAS 19.
-The Company expects to contribute \$70,645 thousand to its defined benefit plan during the 12 months beginning after December 31, 2020.
+The Group expects to contribute \$70,645 thousand to its defined benefit plan during the 12 months beginning after December 31, 2020.